Family Development - A Caregiver's Guide

 Many parents that have raised teenagers say the two hardest times in life came when they were a teenager and when they raised a teenager.
-Adolescence is a time of energy, passion and emerging identity.
-Parents often struggle with how to deal with their adolescent.
+Adolescence, the period from 13-17 years of age, is a time of energy, passion and emerging identity.
+During this stage, teenagers’ bodies and minds are growing.
+As they grow, heredity, culture, health and nutrition will influence developmental changes.
+Parents and caregivers need to accept that maturing is a natural process.
+This process helps youth grow toward independence so that as adults, they will be prepared to manage their own feelings, thoughts and actions.
+Parents often struggle with how to deal with their adolescents.
 Although your child seems to want little to do with you right now, teenagers still need nurturing, support and guidance to become independent adults.

 - Begins puberty: Girls have body growth along with the growth of breasts, pubic hair, and underarm hair and may also start menstruating.
 Boys will have body growth along with the growth of testes, penis, underarm/facial hair, and will have a change in their voice.

 Occurs as teens build a sense of themselves.
 Typically, teens build relationships with others outside of the family.
 Teens normally feel great pressure to identify with their peers.
 To help prevent poor choices due to peer pressure, parents and teens need to be aware of this influence.
 Research shows that as time spent with family decreases, the amount of conflict with parent’s increases (Larson & Richards, 1994).
 Conflict with parents stays high for a few years.
 Do not take this personally.
 This is a natural step to independence.